 in the city of Alameda

 This was the home that Alfred Henry (A.H.)
-Cohen's father, Alfred Andrew (A. A.) built with the fortune he amassed after he sold the San Francisco ferries and Oakland/ Alameda railroad to the "Big Four" who brought the transcontinental R.R. to the West Coast.
-These photos are of the second home that A.A.
-Cohen built on the Fernside property.
+Cohen's father, Alfred Andrew (A. A.) built with the fortune he amassed after he sold the San Francisco ferries and Oakland/ Alameda railroad to the railroad tycoons who brought the transcontinental R.R. to the West Coast.
+Later he became their chief attorney .

-This beautiful Italianate home burned down in 1898 while they were remodeling the interiors for the wedding reception for the youngest daughter, so many of the furnishing were in storage.
-Some of those items and furnishings from from A.A.'s Law office in S.F. can be found in the Cohen Bray House.
+The second house, built in 1870, was a more elaborate 70-room Italianate mansion; it burned down in 1898 while they were remodeling the interiors for the wedding reception of the youngest daughter Edith.
+Thus many of the furnishings were safe in storage.
+Some of those items and furnishings from from A.A.'s law office for the Central Pacific in S.F. can be found in the Cohen Bray House.